GAIA-UNIL/G2S/README.md

 ## Python AS example note

 `example/python/AnchorSampling.py` is now a minimal synthetic AS demo (based on the larger `AnchorSamplingSyntheticExperiment.py` flow): one masked AS run, concise metrics, and a compact 4-panel visualization.
 It also keeps the safer Python interface call pattern with repeated `-ti` arguments and explicit `float32` arrays.

-## Online Demo (Back! but slow)

-An interactive online version is available [here](https://www.mgravey.com/mps.online/), to experiment with small unconditional simulations.